Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 #1.
 Phishing scams

 Phishing remains one of the most common online scams.
-It involves fake emails, texts, or phone calls that appear to be from trusted sources, urging victims to click on links or share sensitive information.
+It involves fake emails, texts, or phone calls that appear to be from trusted sources and urges victims to click on links or share sensitive information.

 Example: The Beacons.ai scams reports relate to phishing and fake accounts impersonating Beacons.ai or creating misleading profiles to deceive users into sharing personal information or making payments.